Reinforcement Learning from Human Feedback

 Structured Preference Data

 In many applications of RLHF and post-training, preference data can be created automatically due to innate structures of the data – i.e. the domains make automatic checks of correctness or preference possible.
-For example, in mathematic reasoning domains the chosen response can be a correct answer and the rejected an incorrect answer.
-Another example is in precise instruction following, such as the evaluation IFEval [5], where prompts take the form of:
+For example, in mathematical reasoning domains the chosen response can be a correct answer and the rejected an incorrect answer.
+Another example is in precise instruction following, such as the evaluation IFEval [8], where prompts take the form of:

 Write me a short poem about a goldfish.
 Start each sentence with the letter g.